DestinE-Climate-DT/one_pass/README.md

 ## Core idea

 The one_pass algorithms will eventually work with data from the GSV interface.
-They will take as input any xarray like object, either a DataSet or a DataArray and compute the requested statistics.
-A jupyter workbook called `run_opa.ipynb` (configured to work on Levante with data from the AQUA re-gridder) is provided. **Please refer to this workbook for exact examples.** For details of hte algorithms used, please refer to the `README.ipynb`.
+The algorithms will take as input any xarray like object, either a DataSet or a DataArray and compute the requested statistics.
+A jupyter workbook called `run_opa.ipynb` (configured to work on Levante with data from the AQUA re-gridder) is provided. **Please refer to this workbook for exact examples.** For details of the algorithms used, please refer to the `README.ipynb`.

-When using the package, there are two main steps:
+When using the package, there are three main steps:

+1. Set the timestep of your data in minutes the configuration file `config.yml`.
+This should be known from your call to the GSV interface or by looking at the time step of your data.

-1. Initalise the algorithm.
+2. Initalise the algorithm.
 Here you initalise the algorithm you wish to compute.
-You provide the tpye of statistic (mean, std, var etc.), the frequency over which to compute (hourly, daily etc.), do you want to save etc.
+You provide the tpye of statistic (mean, std, var etc.), the frequency over which to compute (hourly, daily etc.), do you want to save etc. Example below for a daily mean:

+`daily_mean = Opa(statistic = "mean", stat_freq = "daily", output_freq = "daily", save = False, variable = "tas", config_path = file_path)`

-2. Compute the algorithm.
-This is done but calling `.compute` and providing the algorithm with your data.
-Refer to the workbook for examples.
+3. Compute the algorithm.
+This is done but calling `.compute` and providing the algorithm with your data, in the example below this is `ds`.

+`dm = daily_mean.compute(ds)`

+**Refer to the workbook `run_opa.ipynb` for examples**

 ## Getting the source